 John Walsh, The Independent

 The Peggy Guggenheim Collection is one of the most important museums in Italy for 20th century European and American art, and is one of the most visited attractions in Venice.

 Pallant House Gallery is known for its ‘collection of collections’ which not only tells the story of Modern British art but also the story of individual collectors and their interests and tastes.
-Muriel Wilson’s collection joins that of other female collectors at the Gallery, including criminal psychologist Elizabeth Burney; Claire Neilson the patron of Paul Nash; and the textile designers Enid Marx, and EQ Nicholson.
-By continuing to acquire collections amassed by women, the Gallery aims to redress historical imbalances and tell the wider story of 20th century art in Britain, including the stories of collectors.
+By continuing to acquire collections amassed by females, the Gallery aims to redress historical imbalances and tell the wider story of 20th century art in Britain.